VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 ### Recovery Key
 The upper level key for recovery operations and for some keys creation.
 Recovery Key allows devices to identify Keys authorised by User.
-Recovery Key signs Auth Keys, TL Service Keys, Firmware Keys.
+Recovery Key signs Auth Keys, TL Keys, Firmware Keys.

 | Command | Result                                                                                                                |
 |---------|-----------------------------------------------------------------------------------------------------------------------|